pjmeyer/devopsdemo/dockerjava/readme.md

     > You can edit a file within the web portal.Or, if you have extensive file edits or need to add files, then you'll need to work from Eclipse, IntelliJ, Visual Studio or other supported IDE

-## Exercise 3:  Create a VSTS Build to Build Docker Images
+## Exercise 3:  Create a Team Services Build to Build Docker Images

 Next you will build a CI/CD pipeline in Team Services that will build and push the image to an Azure Container Registry